 Duration & Renewal

-Georgia “weapons carry” licenses are valid for five years.25 Renewal licenses are also valid for five-year periods, and are subject to the same requirements as an original license, except that fingerprinting is not required for applicants seeking temporary renewal licenses or renewal licenses.26 If less than 90 days remain before expiration of a license or the license expired within the last 30 days, the license holder may apply for a temporary renewal license, which expires in 90 days.27
+Georgia weapons carry licenses are valid for five years.23 Renewal licenses are also valid for 5-year periods, and are subject to the same requirements as an original license, except that fingerprinting is not required for applicants seeking renewal licenses.24 If fewer than 90 days remain before expiration of a license or the license expired within the last 30 days, the license holder may apply for a renewal license.25 Otherwise, the applicant may apply with a fingerprint background check under the same process.

 Disclosure or Use of Information